 There is no single solution in making sure that kids do not get addicted to the world of esports.
 Every child is unique in their own way and parents should know their children’s behaviour best.

 The general rule of thumb is to firstly understand what kind of world they are entering into when they start playing and viewing esports.
 It takes one to know one.
 Parents need to help and guide their children to weigh the benefits and risks of engaging in esports.
-By knowing what children are dealing with, parents will be at a better position to intervene how children can navigate the realm of esports.
+By knowing what children are dealing with, parents will be in a better position to intervene in how children can navigate the realm of esports.

 Parents might even need to show a bit of tough love and put their foot down when their kids get a little too addicted.
 On top of that, practicing healthy behaviours while engaging with any form of esports, such as monitoring screen time, taking regular breaks, getting that daily dose of outdoor time, and even going for regular and timely eye checks to make sure their eyes are kept healthy will go a long way to ensure that children are able to enjoy and engage with esports for many years to come.